🔷Text Prompt Detection

 |

-Weight files
+Weight File

 Parameter Description |

-Specifies the Grounding DINO model weight file (usually .pth format) to be used for detection.
+Specify the Grounding DINO model weight file (usually in .pth format) for detection.
 A valid model file must be selected.
-Available models include Swin-T and Swin-B, official models can be downloaded from specific paths. |
+Available models include Swin-T and Swin-B. Official models can be downloaded from specific paths. |

-Parameter Tuning Guide |
+Parameter Adjustment |

-Select a model that matches your task requirements and hardware capabilities.
-Swin-B models are generally larger and may have higher accuracy but are slower; Swin-T models are relatively smaller and faster. |
+Choose a model that matches your task requirements and hardware capabilities.
+The Swin-B model is usually larger with potentially higher accuracy but slower speed; the Swin-T model is relatively smaller and faster. |

 Enable GPU